riotkit-org/volume-syncer/README.md

 volume-syncing-controller
 =========================

+> Notice: Sorry, we no longer have a possibility to maintain this project.
+Feel free to fork it

 Docker container and Kubernetes controller for periodically synchronizing volumes to cloud-native storage, and restoring their state from cloud-native storage.

 Example use cases